While the financial sector is lapping up blockchain technology, social sectors, too are eyeing the tech for various causes.

 According to the World Economic Forum, blockchain can address environmental challenges, including loss of biosphere integrity and water scarcity.

-BANKEX, fintech company has started WaterCoin, a token based water supply project that connects donations from worldwide sources to families in Narok, Kenya.
+BANKEX, a fintech company has started WaterCoin, a token based water supply project that connects donations from worldwide sources to families in Narok, Kenya.
 The project removes intermediaries in the charitable supply chain.

 There are many interesting applications with this technology beyond financial services